droid-php/droid-doc/doc/configuration-reference/project.md

 ## `targets`

-The `targets` directive is used to declare one or more Targets and is a mapping of Target name to [Target configuration][conf-target].
+The `targets` directive is used to declare one or more Targets and is a mapping of Target name to [Target Configuration][conf-target].
 For example, we may declare a Target named `build_everything` which executes a number of commands on each Host in a group named `all_machines`:-